 Enjoy the spectacular views from the foot of Lake Wakatipu in Kingston, a 45-minute drive from Queenstown.
-Once name Te Kere Haka, this former Maori village became a vital service centre for Queenstown during the region’s goldmining boom in the 1860s.
-Today this pretty township, with its relaxed vibe, provides a lovely al fresco setting.
-There are also some great picnic spots to discover along the drive down from Queenstown, just keep an eye out for the rest stop signs.
+Also called Te Kere Haka, this Māori village became a vital service centre during the region’s goldmining boom in the 1860s.
+Today the pretty township provides a relaxed setting for some casual al fresco eateries.

 Snag a table on the sunny deck at the Kingston Corner Café Bar, grab a coffee, and tuck into some top notch home baked pies, scones and cakes.